magesh534/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ## Algorithm
 1. Import the required library and read the dataframe.

 2. Write a function computeCost to generate the cost function.

-3. Perform iterations og gradient steps with learning rate 4.Plot the Cost function using Gradient Descent and generate the required graph.
+3. Perform iterations og gradient steps with learning rate.

+4.Plot the Cost function using Gradient Descent and generate the required graph.

 ## Program: